 In its Verified Complaint, and a contemporaneous notice of default that the Company disputed, PayPal alleges that the Company breached the Sublease Agreement.
 In addition, PayPal asserts claims for breach of the covenant of good faith and fair dealing, and violations of Massachusetts General Laws, Chapter 93A, sections 2 and 11, and seeks a declaratory judgment recognizing and enforcing the terms of the Sublease Agreement.
 Among other relief, PayPal seeks damages, treble damages, interest, costs, and attorneys' fees.
-PayPal has recently asserted that its damages are in excess of \$2.3 million, which it has suggested the court should treble pursuant to the provisions of Massachusetts General Laws, Chapter 93A.
+PayPal has asserted that its damages are \$2,349, which it has requested that the Court treble pursuant to the provisions of Massachusetts General Laws, Chapter 93A.

 On April 12, 2018, the Company filed its answer and jury demand in the action.
-On August 2, 2018, PayPal requested a status conference with the court in order to discuss PayPal's potential filing of a motion for partial judgment on the pleadings pursuant to Mass.
+On August 2, 2018, PayPal requested a status conference with the Court in order to discuss PayPal's potential filing of a motion for partial judgment on the pleadings pursuant to Mass.
 R. Civ.
 P. 12(c).
 A Rule 16 Litigation Control Conference ("Rule 16 Conference") was held on August 22, 2018.
-During the Rule 16 Conference, the court denied PayPal's request for leave to file a motion for partial judgment on the pleadings.
-Following the Rule 16 Conference, the court issued a tracking order setting deadlines and other procedures that would apply to this action.
+During the Rule 16 Conference, the Court denied PayPal's request for leave to file a motion for partial judgment on the pleadings.
+Following the Rule 16 Conference, the Court issued a tracking order setting deadlines and other procedures that would apply to this action.

 On September 26, 2018, the Company filed its Assented to Motion for Leave to Amend Its Answer.
-The court granted the Company's motion on October 3, 2018.
+The Court granted the Company's motion on October 3, 2018.
 On October 9, 2018, the Company filed and served its amended answer and jury demand.

-On January 8, 2019, the parties filed a joint motion to extend certain of the tracking order deadlines, which motion the court granted by endorsed order dated January 9, 2019.
+On January 8, 2019, the parties filed a joint motion to extend certain of the tracking order deadlines, which motion the Court granted by endorsed order dated January 9, 2019.

 On April 4, 2019, PayPal filed a motion to add NantWorks, LLC as a defendant in the litigation, which motion was filed together with the Company's opposition.
-The court denied PayPal's motion on April 16, 2019.
+The Court denied PayPal's motion on April 16, 2019.